equinix/metal-cli/docs/metal_interconnections_delete.md

 ```
   # Deletes the specified interconnection:
   metal interconnections delete -i 7ec86e23-8dcf-48ed-bd9b-c25c20958277
+  >
+  ✔ Are you sure you want to delete device 7ec86e23-8dcf-48ed-bd9b-c25c20958277 [Y/n]: Y

 ```

 ### Options

 ```
+  -f, --force       Skips confirmation for the interconnection deletion.
   -h, --help        help for delete
   -i, --id string   The UUID of the interconnection.
 ```